 E-Safety is an awareness of how to use the internet (and technology in general) safely.

-We know that for parents, the internet can be a more challenging environment to manage; children will often have largely unsupervised access to everything that it offers and this can mean that they stumble into unwanted areas.
+We know that for parents, the internet at home can be a more challenging environment to manage; children will often have largely unsupervised access to everything that it offers and this can mean that they stumble into unwanted areas.
 Balancing the desire for them to take personal responsibility for online activity, a sensible degree of oversight and the demands of family life can be difficult.

-Similarly, once an app or game becomes 'the next big thing' amongst peer groups it can be difficult to explain to younger children why it's not right for them yet, or to prevent them accessing it at all without taking a hardline stance over more general access.
+Similarly, once an app or game becomes 'the next big thing' amongst older peer groups it can be difficult to explain to younger children why it's not right for them yet, or to prevent them accessing it at all without taking a hardline stance over more general access.

 It's not possible to cover every aspect of this in a single page, but we hope that the resources and links here will provide starting points for parents keen to learn more about how to support their children growing up in 'the Digital Age'.